shapeshed/ckeditor.ee_addon/README.markdown

 ## License

-CKEditor is free for personal and commercial use.
+The CKEditor extension is free for personal and commercial use.

+CKEditor is covered by a [separate license](http://ckeditor.com/license).
+Please ensure you have an appropriate license when using CKEditor.
+I accept no responsibility this.

-If you use it commercially use a donation of $5 is suggested.
+If you use the extension commercially use a donation of $5 is suggested.
 You can send [donations here](http://pledgie.com/campaigns/5948).

 CKEditor is licensed under a [Open Source Initiative - BSD License][] license.